Understanding the Nature of Guilt

 My approach has always been what Carl Rogers called the power of the "therapeutic relationship", which includes: unconditional positive regard, compassion, genuineness, empathy, and congruency.
 We help to empower the client by encouraging them to find their own solutions, which always lie within them.

-View Kenneth's ProfileSteps to Releasing Guilt
+View Sandra's ProfileSteps to Releasing Guilt

 Letting go of guilt is a process that requires self-awareness and effort.
 Here are some steps you can take: